erinkelsey/datascience-basics/README.md

 ### Data Analysis

-Notes on the most popular Data Science packages in Python: NumPy and pandas
+Notes and exercises on the most popular Data Science packages in Python: NumPy and pandas

+### Data Visualization

+Notes and exercises on the most popular Data Visualization packages in Python: Matplotlib, Seaborn, pandas built-in, Plotly, Cufflinks, and geographical plotting